Last Updated: Oct 16, 2025

 Prerequisites

-- SSH access to Slurm head and compute node.
+- SSH access to both the Slurm head node and the affected compute node.

-2. If that does not recover the state, log into the Slurm head node, and restart slurmctld
+- If Step 1 does not recover the state, log into the Slurm head node, and restart slurmctld service

-3. Finally, you can use the following command to force update Slurm to return the node to the pool
+- If the node still remains in DRAIN state, you can use the following command to force update Slurm to return the node to the pool.
+Replace

 If you have any trouble getting your nodes back online to receive jobs, please reach out to Support.